Holocaust survivors: Other survivors

 Other Jews throughout Europe survived because the Germans and their collaborators did not manage to complete the deportations and mass-murder before Allied forces arrived, or the collaborationist regimes were overthrown before the Final Solution could be carried out.
 Thus, for example, in Western Europe, around three-quarters of the pre-war Jewish population survived the Holocausts in France and Italy, about half survived in Belgium, while only a quarter of the pre-war Jewish population survived in the Netherlands.
 Around a third of Austrian Jews and 70% of German Jews who did not flee those countries by 1939 were killed.
 In eastern and south-eastern Europe, most of Bulgaria's Jews survived the war, as well as 60% of Jews in Romania and nearly 30% of the Jewish population in Hungary.
 Two-thirds survived in the Soviet Union.
 Bohemia, Slovakia and Yugoslavia lost about 80% of their Jewish populations.
 In Poland, the Baltic states and Greece close to 90% of Jews were murdered by the Nazis and their local collaborators.

-Throughout Europe, a few thousand Jews also survived in hiding, or with false papers posing as non-Jews, hidden or assisted by non-Jews who risked their lives to rescue Jews individually or in small groups.
+Throughout Europe, a few thousand Jews also survived in hiding, or with false papers posing as Aryans, hidden or assisted by non-Jews who risked their lives to rescue Jews individually or in small groups.
 Several thousand Jews also survived by hiding in dense forests in Eastern Europe, and as Jewish partisans actively resisting the Nazis as well as protecting other escapees, and, in some instances, working with non-Jewish partisan groups to fight against the German invaders.